Shaun Sutter

 Shaun Sutter (born June 2, 1980) is a Canadian former professional ice hockey forward.
 He was selected by the Calgary Flames in the 4th round (102nd overall) of the 1998 NHL Entry Draft.

 Shaun is a member of the Sutter family.
-His father, Brian Sutter, is a former NHL player and was the head coach of the Calgary Flames when that team drafted Shaun in the 4th round of the 1998 NHL Entry Draft - but never made it to the NHL.
+His father, Brian Sutter, is a former NHL player and was the head coach of the Calgary Flames when that team drafted Shaun in the 4th round of the 1998 NHL Entry Draft—but never made it to the NHL.
 He spent the early years of his career in the AHL and ECHL, before heading in 2005 to Europe to play in the British Elite Ice Hockey League where he played with the Nottingham Panthers, Sheffield Steelers, and Belfast Giants.

 Upon his retirement, Sutter became the assistant coach of the Western Hockey League's Regina Pats. serving in that role during the 2009-10 WHL season.
-He is currently with the Red Deer Rebels, serving as their Assistant General Manager.
+As of 2024, he is with the Red Deer Rebels, serving as their Assistant General Manager.